GeoSensorWebLab/data-transloader/docs/DATA_GARRISON.md

     --cache datastore/weather
 ```

-In this example, the observations page for the Data Garrison weather station with the ID `300234065673960` for the user with ID `300234063581640` are downloaded to a local cache in the `datastore/weather/data_garrison/300234063581640/300234065673960/YYYY/MM/DD/HHMMSSZ.html` file.
-The year/month/day and hour/minute/second/time zone offset are parsed from the current conditions page provided by the data source.
+In this example, the observations from the data files listed on the page for the Data Garrison weather station with the ID `300234065673960` for the user with ID `300234063581640` are downloaded to a local cache.

-The filename will use the **UTC** version of the date, not the local time for the station.
-This should make it easier to specify a custom date in the next step without having to deal with timezones.

-If a file already exists with the same name, it is **overwritten**.

 ### Step 4: Uploading Sensor Observations to OGC SensorThings API